 The roots of St Hieritha's church go back to the 8th century, when it was erected on the site of Hieritha's murder.
 The church was completely rebuilt from 1470, giving us the beautiful Perpendicular Gothic building we see today.

-Within the belfry are some of the finest bells in the West Country, and campanologists (bell-ringers) travel for long distance to play them.
+Within the belfry are some of the finest bells in the West Country, and campanologists (bell-ringers) travel long distances to play them.